zju3dv/EasyMocap/Readme.md

   - `easymocap/estimator/YOLOv4`: an object detector[6](Coming soon)
   - `easymocap/estimator/HRNet` : a 2D human pose estimator[7](Coming soon)

-We also would like to thank Wenduo Feng who is the performer in the sample data.
+We also would like to thank Wenduo Feng, Di Huang, Yuji Chen, Hao Xu, Qing Shuai, Qi Fang, Ting Xie, Junting Dong, Sida Peng and Xiaopeng Ji who are the performers in the sample data.

 ## Contact